rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

    - see that the sync is successfull.✅💚

-   - Now change the value of key test so it will fail the sync.
+   - Now change the value of key test so it will fail the sync, Set test: Null

    - sync the application and let the sync run.

+   - Set the key, test: Healty ,in the values.yaml file

    - Now let add a syncFail job that will create a new issue in our github repo, create a new file named notification.yaml, edit with the following